blender/blender/doc/python_api/rst/info_quickstart.rst

 Native Types
 ------------

-In simple cases returning a number or a string as a custom type would be cumbersome, so these are accessed as normal python types.
+In simple cases returning a number or a string as a custom type would be cumbersome, so these are accessed as normal Python types.

-* blender float/int/boolean -> float/int/boolean
+- Blender float/int/boolean -> float/int/boolean

-* blender enumerator -> string
+- Blender enumerator -> string

      >>> C.object.rotation_mode = 'AXIS_ANGLE'

-* blender enumerator (multiple) -> set of strings
+- Blender enumerator (multiple) -> set of strings

   .. code-block:: python